 Business & Technology

 Gartner recently completed a survey that highlights key concerns organizations face as they implement an SD-WAN solution, and strategies for addressing those challenges.
-SD-WAN has been seeing rapid growth over the past two years according to IDC, with the total addressable market ballooning from $225 million in 2015 to $1.3 billion this year, with some experts predicting that it will jump to as much as $4.6 billion in 2022.
+SD-WAN has been seeing rapid growth over the past two years, with the total addressable market ballooning from $225 million in 2015 to $1.3 billion this year, with some experts predicting that it will jump to as much as $4.6 billion in 2022.